29 May 2024

 I looked at the next larger cooler available from Airflow Systems, the AS2007X.
 Here is a side-by-side pic of a AS2007X (left) and a AS-2006X (right) showing the two additional rows on the larger cooler.

 I next needed to investigate if installing the AS-2007X oil cooler with its 2 additional rows was feasible.
-That includes the following steps (the last two being additional available options if steps 1-4 provide inadequate):
+That includes the following steps (the last two being additional available options if steps 1-4 prove inadequate):

 1. Verify bigger cooler can fit without impinging on items already in place (engine mount, hoses, etc.).